 4. \$15,500 Assault Protection Program - Provides for reimbursement of certain expenses and loss of game fees resulting from injuries suffered when an official is a victim of an assault and/or battery by a spectator, fan or participant while the official is performing officiating duties, or as a direct result of performing officiating duties at an organized sporting event.
-Attorney fee reimbursement may also be available.
+Legal fee reimbursement may also be available.
 NASO puts the member in contact with appropriate legal counsel; NASO will then provide up to \$4,500 reimbursement of reasonable non-contingent attorney fees incurred by the member in bringing a non-frivolous claim against the perpetrator.
+Travel expenses, lost wages and other reasonable expenses may also be reimbursed if a claim is made.
 Reimbursement will be made upon conclusion of the matter and is based on a verified fee agreement and attorney invoice.
 It will be made on a 60/40 percent co-pay basis with the member paying 40 percent.
-Further expenses incurred are the sole responsibility of the member.
+Further expenses incurred beyond the \$4,500 are the sole responsibility of the member.
 Additionally, NASO's Assault Protection benefit pays up to \$100 for each game lost within 21 days after the injury with a maximum total of \$1,000.
 There is also a maximum of \$10,000 medical expense, to the extent not covered by other insurance, reimbursement available under the terms of the applicable Insurance policy.

-IN SIMPLE TERMS: If you are assaulted while officiating, NASO can assist you in finding an attorney and help with legal fees, medical expenses and lost game fees.
+IN SIMPLE TERMS: If you are assaulted while officiating, NASO can assist you in finding an attorney and help with legal fees, medical expenses, lost game fees and wages, travel expenses, and other reasonable expenses.